droidark/unit-testing/README.md

 Code coverage can be measured using a variety of tools, including code analysis tools, profiling tools, and test coverage tools.
 These tools can generate reports that show which lines of code have been executed by tests, and which lines have not.

+### Difference between unit testing and coverage testing
+Unit testing and coverage testing are two different types of software testing techniques that serve different purposes.

+Unit testing is a technique in which individual units or components of a software system are tested in isolation from the rest of the system.
+The primary goal of unit testing is to ensure that each unit of code works as intended and meets its specifications.
+This is achieved by creating and running automated tests that verify the behavior of the code under different conditions.

+Coverage testing, on the other hand, is a technique that measures how much of the codebase is covered by the tests.
+Coverage testing provides a quantitative measure of the degree to which the automated tests exercise the code.
+The idea is to ensure that the tests cover as much of the code as possible, so that any potential bugs or issues are more likely to be caught.

+In other words, unit testing focuses on testing the behavior of individual units of code, while coverage testing focuses on measuring the completeness of the test suite with respect to the codebase.
+While unit testing is a form of testing, coverage testing is a form of analysis.

+Overall, both unit testing and coverage testing are important techniques for ensuring the quality of software systems, but they serve different purposes and are complementary to each other.

 > **_NOTE:_** While code coverage is an important metric for assessing the quality of a test suite, it is not a guarantee of correctness.
 It is possible to have high code coverage but still have bugs in the program, or to have low code coverage but still have a correct program.
 Therefore, code coverage should be used in conjunction with other testing techniques, such as code reviews, static analysis, and manual testing, to ensure that software is of high quality.
 ---
 ## JaCoCo